rich-p-rich/english-tutor-django-p4/README.md

 ## User Demographic
 This game is aimed at learners of English as a foreign language of all ages.
 The exercises are set between the A2 and C1 levels; these levels are correspond to levels of language proficiency as defined by the Common European Framework of Reference for Languages (the CEFR).
 Broadly speaking, levels A - C equate to the following:
-- A: basic users
+- Level A: basic users
-- B: intermediate users
+- Level B: intermediate users
-- C: proficient users
+- Level C: proficient users

 Each of these levels is divided into two subgroups to reflect progress in language learning.
 For the purposes of this project, I have provided exercises for the following groups:
 - A2